-- Employers should mark edges of hazardous embankments with visual cues, such as elevated reflective stakes, fencing, or permanent barriers to alert equipment operators. - Workers should be trained to use extreme caution when operating tractors on or near sloped terrain, ditches, or embankments.
+- Employers should mark edges of hazardous embankments with visual cues, such as elevated reflective stakes, fencing, or permanent barriers to alert equipment operators. - Workers should be trained to use extreme caution when using tractors on or near sloped terrain, ditches, or embankments.

-This narrative is an alert about the tragic loss of life of a worker and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or the cause of the injury.
-Developed by WA State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), WA State Dept. of Labor & Industries.
+This bulletin was developed to alert employers and employees of a tragic loss of life of a worker in Washington State and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or conclusions regarding the cause of the fatality.

+Developed by Washington State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), Washington State Dept. of Labor & Industries.
 The FACE Program is supported in part by a grant from the National Institute for Occupational Safety and Health (NIOSH grant# 5U60OH008487).
 For more information visit www.lni.wa.gov/safety-health/safety-research/ongoing-projects/work-related-fatalities-face.